ksu-cs-textbooks/cc210/content/02-data-types-math/08-java/02-numbers.md

 {{% notice tip "Getting Started" %}}

-Before working with the code examples in the rest of this chapter, you'll need to add a **class declaration** and a **main method declaration** to the `Types.java` file that is open to the left.
+Before working with the code examples in the rest of this chapter, we'll need to add a **class declaration** and a **main method declaration** to a file named `Types.java`.
+In Codio, you can open it by clicking on the file in the tree to the left.
 If you don't recall how to do that, now is a great time to review the material in Chapter 1 before continuing.

 Setting up a new file each time is great programming practice!